 Bottom line – is Vuyani Safari Lodge worth the money?

 By all means YES.
 The rates might seem a bit high at first, but if you consider the exclusivity and unique experience, you can easily compare it to Maldives (also one of my favorite destinations).
 The rates are all-inclusive which means everything is included: all the meals, drinks, and 2 game drives per day.
 Can you imagine how much it costs to have so many high trained staff, well maintained off-road vehicles, electricity (which I heard can be a headache in South Africa), spotless Wi-Fi, paying the taxes and/or fees to the government and preserving the Estate?
 I can’t.
 Anyway, I am not saying you can’t get away cheaper (you can always rent a car, self-drive to Kruger park and have your own picnic), but this is just not my cup of tea.
-Taking a safari trip was in my bucket list for as long as I can remember, so I really wanted it to be perfect.
+Safari was in my bucket list for as long as I can remember, so I really wanted it to be perfect.
 And with the help of wonderful Vuyani team it was more than that.
 Thank you, guys, for making my dream come true, even if it means I had to cry on my way home.

 Anda’s rate: 10 from 10 (cheers to the first 10 in my hotel reviews!)